Meet Our Team

 Shelbylynn Rioux

-Shelbylynn Rioux is a dedicated and compassionate clinician currently
+Shelbylynn Rioux is a dedicated and compassionate clinician who

-providing personalized care that honors each client's individual needs
+responsive approaches, providing personalized care that honors each

 Shelbylynn has gained additional expertise through specialized training in

-Traumatic Incident Reduction (TIR), Gottman Method Couples Therapy,
+Play Therapy, Traumatic Incident Reduction (TIR), Gottman Method Couples

-Emotionally Focused Therapy for Couples (EFT), Integrative Sex Therapy,
+Therapy, Emotionally Focused Therapy for Couples (EFT), Theraplay (Level 1 ),

-Brief Solution Focused Coaching (BSFC), ADHD and Complex Trauma,
+Integrative Sex Therapy, Brief Solution Focused Coaching (BSFC), ADHD and

-Crisis Intervention, and RedPath: Living Without Violence.
-Each of these modalities
+Complex Trauma, Crisis Intervention, and RedPath: Living Without Violence.
+Each of

-equips Shelbylynn with the tools to support clients navigating a wide range of
+these modalities equips Shelbylynn with the tools to support clients navigating a wide range

 In her commitment to professional growth, Shelbylynn is actively expanding her skill set through ongoing training in Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
-She is also preparing to begin advanced training in Play Therapy, Theraplay, and Brainspotting, reflecting her dedication to offering innovative and effective therapeutic interventions.
+Demonstrating her dedication to offering innovative and effective therapeutic interventions.

 At the core of Shelbylynn’s approach is her belief in the strength and resilience of every individual.
 By fostering a collaborative and client-centered environment, Shelbylynn supports individuals, couples, and families to achieve meaningful growth and healing.
 Whether addressing trauma, improving relationships, or supporting mental health, Shelbylynn’s holistic approach ensures that every client feels heard, valued, and supported.